gimlet-io/gimlet-documentation/src/pages/blog/the-platform-engineering-map.md

 Funding:  N/A
 ```

 Dyrector.io has a dashboard first approach to application deployment.
 You can define products, set their version and deploy them on-demand.
-Dyrector.io aims to be the source of truth for workload definitions.
-They can be managed on the GUI or with JSON based APIs.
+Dyrector.io aims to be the source of truth for workload definitions, which can be managed on the GUI or with JSON based APIs.

 Dyrector.io has 3rd-party open-source tool templates to deploy well known tools of the ecosystem like Gitlab and Wordpress.